AppBaza/appbaza/docs/nest/dashboard/index.md

 #### Project template for building a custom web application.

-Since NEST Web is a Next.js application, it can be used as a starting point for building a custom web application.
+Since NEST Dashboard is a Next.js application, it can be used as a starting point for building a custom web application.

 It already comes with NEST integration and will include polished UI components that you can use for user facing pages.